-For more than 20 years, Shanghai Xiao-i has applied its aggregation platform to form a number of mature application fields designed to address the business needs of various fields, including (1) AI + Contact Center, (2) AI + Finance, (3) AI + Urban Public Service, (4) AI + Construction, (5) AI + Metaverse, (6) AI + Manufacturing and (7) AI + Smart Healthcare.
+For more than 20 years, we have applied our aggregation platform to form a number of mature application fields designed to address the business needs of various fields, including (1) AI + Contact Center, (2) AI + Finance, (3) AI + Urban Public Service, (4) AI + Construction, (5) AI + Metaverse, (6) AI + Manufacturing and (7) AI + Smart Healthcare.

-Its technologies are based, in significant part, upon its proprietary intellectual property portfolio.
-As of December 1, 2022, Shanghai Xiao-i has applied for 554 patents, 281 of which have been granted and it has obtained 225 registered trademarks and 130 computer software copyrights.
-In June 2020, it passed the national intellectual property management system certification and obtained the certificate.
+Our technologies are based, in significant part, upon our proprietary intellectual property portfolio.
+As of March 2022, we have applied for 531 patents, 259 of which have been granted and we have obtained 214 registered trademarks and 118 computer software copyrights.
+In June 2020, we passed the national intellectual property management system certification and obtained the certificate.
 This certificate represents that the company's intellectual property management system conforms to the GB/T 29490-2013 standard, which is the first national standard for enterprise intellectual property management jointly drafted and formulated by China National Intellectual Property Administration and the China National Institute of Standardization, and jointly approved by the General Administration of Quality Supervision, Inspection and Quarantine of the PRC and Standardization Administration of the PRC.
-It continues to develop and improve its intellectual property portfolio through its in-depth Research and Development ("R&D") department.
-As of December 1, 2022, it has 277 R&D personnel, accounting for about 62.5% of its personnel, including 189 with Bachelor's degrees, 23 with Master's degrees and 5 with Doctorates.
-Its primary services are software services.
+We continue to develop and improve our intellectual property portfolio through our in-depth Research and Development ("R&D") department.
+As of May 31, 2022, we have 232 R&D personnel, accounting for about 52.4% of our personnel, including 161 with Bachelor's degrees, 19 with Master's degrees and 4 with Doctorates.
+Our primary services are software services.
 Software services refer to the sales of software products corresponding to the Company's obtained patents or software copyrights to customers for meeting the needs of different customers in different industries for artificial intelligence:

-- (1) Contact Center: Shanghai Xiao-i leverages contact center AI solutions to improve customer experience and operational efficiency.
-It offers AI-based platforms, software tools and services that leverage voice-based assistants to facilitate strong interactions and engagement in different industries, including both small and medium enterprises and large enterprises. - (2) Architectural Design AI services Shanghai Xiao-i provides professional architectural drawing review solutions.
-By using computer vision, natural language processing technology and its unique map, image morphology processing, pattern recognition, image segmentation, image target detection, path planning, OCR and many other independent research and development technologies, combined with the rich professional experience in architectural design, it has launched AI products for blueprint review to achieve automation and intelligence, enabling the architecture industry to reduce the cost of reviewing blueprints, improving the efficiency, and cross-institution collaborative drawing review. - (3) Smart City Shanghai Xiao-i uses natural language processing, data intelligence and other technologies to build a cognitive brain for smart city public services, and continuously improves the level of urban intelligence from social service efficiency and public experience.
-It provides solutions such as smart city service hotline, smart public service and smart legal services.
+- (1) Contact Center: We leverage contact center AI solutions to improve customer experience and operational efficiency.
+We offer AI-based platforms, software tools and services that leverage voice-based assistants to facilitate strong interactions and engagement in different industries, including both small and medium enterprises and large enterprises. - (2) Architectural Design AI services We provide professional architectural drawing review solutions.
+By using computer vision, natural language processing technology and our unique map, image morphology processing, pattern recognition, image segmentation, image target detection, path planning, OCR and many other independent research and development technologies, combined with the rich professional experience in architectural design, we have launched AI products for blueprint review to achieve automation and intelligence, enabling the architecture industry to reduce the cost of reviewing blueprints, improving the efficiency, and cross-institution collaborative drawing review. - (3) Smart City We use natural language processing, data intelligence and other technologies to build a cognitive brain for smart city public services, and continuously improves the level of urban intelligence from social service efficiency and public experience.
+We provide solutions such as smart city service hotline, smart public service and smart legal services.

-The PRC operating entities generate revenue primarily from the (i) sale of software products and service, (ii) maintenance and support ("M&S") service, and (iii) sale of cloud platform products.
-For the years ended December 31, 2020 and 2021, and for the six months ended June 30, 2021 and 2022, their total revenue was US\$13.86 million, US\$32.52 million, US\$8.9 million, and US\$12.9 million, respectively.
+We generate revenue primarily from the (i) sale of software products, (ii) maintenance and support ("M&S") service, and (iii) sale of cloud platform products.
+For the years ended December 31, 2020 and 2021, our total revenue was US\$13.86 million and US\$32.52 million, respectively.

-1. Their software products sold to customers comprising customized software products for specific needs.
+Our software products sold to customers comprising customized software products for specific needs.
 The revenue from sales of software products increased by 109.9% from US\$11.50 million for the year ended December 31, 2020 to US\$24.14 million for the year ended December 31, 2021, primarily due to two major contracts signed in 2021, providing smart graphic review software products amounted to US\$11.88 million and technical services amounted to US\$1.51 million, respectively.
-The revenue from sales of software products increased by 57.8% from US\$4.88 million for the six months ended June 30,